Shopping with a Baby. Easy, right?

 I decide to put him in his seat because I’m hot and he’s hot and the change seemed to calm him down even more.

 Whew.
-I put the groceries in the car and then realize I still have the cart.
+I put the groceries in the car and then realized I still have the cart.
 Crap.
 The stupid cart corral is half a football field away and the store is just as far.
-I don’t want to be one of those douches that leave the cart in the middle of the parking lot, no sir, I swore I would never do anything like that once I had kids.
+I don’t want to be one of those turds who leave the cart in the middle of the parking lot, no sir, I swore I would never do anything like that once I had kids.
 I must return it!

 I don’t want to take him out again.
 That’s not an option.